jakobzhao/virus/README.md

 #  Noval Coronavirus Infection Map

 This repository stores the source code for the Noval Coronavirus Infection Map (https://hgis.uw.edu/virus).
 This map is made by the [Humanistic GIS Lab](https://hgis.uw.edu) at [University of Washington – Seattle](https://www.uw.edu).
 This online internactive map enable users to track the spreading strend of Noval Coronavirus infection in a timely fashion since Jan 21st, 2020.
 The Coronavirus infection dataset is timely collected from multiple official sources and plotted to the map.
-This online internactive map enable users to track the spreading strend of Noval Coronavirus infection in a timely fashion.
 A user can track either the global and local trend of the virus infection.

 ![](img/interface.png)